PepsiCo says finds trace fungicide in orange juice

 The company said in a statement on Saturday it was conducting additional tests after the Food and Drug Administration announced on Wednesday that it would temporarily halt orange juice imports and remove any juice found to have dangerous amounts of the fungicide carbendazim.

-The scare was triggered when soft-drink giant Coca-Cola Co, maker of Minute Maid orange juice, said it had discovered carbendazim in shipments from Brazil and alerted U.S. authorities about a potential industry-wide problem.
+The scare was triggered when soft-drink giant Coca-Cola Co (KO.N), maker of Minute Maid orange juice, said it had discovered carbendazim in shipments from Brazil and alerted U.S. authorities about a potential industry-wide problem.

 Carbendazim is used in Brazil to combat blossom blight and black spot, a type of mold that grows on orange trees.